-Your grade in this course is based on attainment, not on a curve.
+Your grade in this course is based on attainment.
 This means that if you demonstrate a high degree of competence with the material, you will receive a high grade regardless of your relative rank in the class.
 You can use the following grading scale to convert your test/assignment scores into letter grades: